Manfred F.R. Kets de Vries

 Manfred F.R.
 Kets de Vries is a Dutch management scholar and psychoanalyst, consultant, and professor of leadership development and organizational change at INSEAD.
 His research focuses on leadership and the dynamics of individual and organizational change, exploring the interface between management theory, psychoanalysis, psychotherapy, evolutionary psychology, and executive coaching.
 He created a group coaching intervention method which is used in business schools and consulting firms.
 He has written more than 50 books, 400 articles and book chapters on leadership, and organizational and personal change.

+Professor Kets de Vries is the founder of the Kets de Vries Institute(KDVI Ltd.), a global leadership development and organisational culture transformation consultancy.

 Kets de Vries has also won awards for his work in the leadership field, including the Harry and Miriam Levinson Award from the American Psychological Association in 2001.
 In 2010, he was elected a Fellow of the Academy of Management.

 Early life and education

 Kets de Vries was born in Huizen, Netherlands.
 He received a master's degree in Economics from the University of Amsterdam in 1966 and went on to attend Harvard Business School, receiving an International Teachers Program certificate in 1967, a M.B.A. in Business Administration in 1969, and a D.B.A. in 1970 in the same subject.
 He also received clinical training from the Canadian Psychoanalytic Society, where he has been a member since 1982.